 For U.S. youth today, personal information gathering and sharing happens in cyberspace.
 The ease of internet accessibility combined with teens’ continuous online presence have created a new environment for youth victimization by adults and peers making online safety an increasingly growing concern.
 Students need careful and effective guidance to understand the risks and benefits of using these technologies and how to do so safely.

 Districts and campuses must take preventive actions to successfully fulfill their primary mission, providing a safe educational space for all students.
-Texas Education Code (TEC §37.108) requires each district have an Emergency Operations Plan (EOP) that addresses mitigation, preparedness, response, and recovery.
+Texas Education Code (TEC §37.108) requires each district have an Emergency Operations Plan (EOP) that addresses prevention, mitigation, preparedness, response, and recovery.
 This process directs schools’ attention to the safety and security needs of their facilities.

 School-Based Law Enforcement